jargors/Jargo/README.md

 ## Quick Start: Command-line (todo: platforms?)

-For those who want to get up and running quickly, try the following.
-If your machine has `bash`, internet access, and the `mkdir`, `curl`, `unzip`, and `tar` command-line programs, run `./getdeps.sh` once to get all the build prerequisites into a directory called `deps/` (fetch size 49MB, extracted size 149MB).
+If your machine can access the internet and has `bash` and the `mkdir`, `curl`, `unzip`, and `tar` command-line programs, run `./getdeps.sh` once to get all the build prerequisites into a directory called `deps/` (fetch size 52MB, extracted size 108MB).
 Then run `make jar` to produce the bytecode packaged into `jar/jargors-1.0.0.jar`.

-Now try the following example.

 ### Example